Moortown, Leeds: General description

 The suburb is located around the junction of the (north-south) Harrogate Road A61 road and the Leeds Outer Ring Road (A6120) (west-east), at that point called the Moortown Ring Road, and overlooked by a Water Tower.
 Scott Hall Road (A61) and Harrogate Road lead southwards to Leeds city centre.
 The Leeds City Council boundary for Moortown ward is the Ring Road, with properties to the north in the Alwoodley ward.
 The Church of England parish includes areas north of the Ring Road.
 Woodland north and south of the Ring Road and by the water tower is called the Moortown Plantation.
 A post office, petrol station and other shops are located on Harrogate Road at the northern end of Moortown.

 Moortown includes small estates of council housing around the junction of King Lane and the Moortown Ring Road.

 Moortown Corner

 Moortown Corner is the junction between Street Lane and Harrogate Road, a local shopping area and geographical reference.
 The building known as the Corner House was built as a cinema (1938–1940), ballroom and restaurant but now contains shops.
 From 1968 to 2008 it contained a casino.
-Nearby is a large Marks and Spencer Simply Food supermarket which serves the surrounding area.
-Branches of Leeds Building Society and Virgin Money (formerly Yorkshire Bank) can also be found at Moortown Corner.
-Halifax closed its local branch on 9 January 2024.

 Moortown Corner is served by First Leeds service 2, which is represented red on the high frequency Leeds core bus network map.
 Less regularly, services 7A, 7S, and 48 run through Moortown Corner.
 Harrogate Bus Company's distinctive route 36 also serves Moortown Corner, currently as of June 2025, running between central Leeds and Harrogate every 10 minutes (continuing to Ripon every 30 minutes).